Over the years I’ve gotten quite a few emails lately from some readers about nutrition, making a career change, and applying to graduate school.

 I developed a personal interest in nutrition after college.
 After struggling with disordered eating and body image issues for years, I began eating whole foods, ditched extreme diets for good and began listening to my hunger cues.
 Ultimately, these changes allowed me to stop obsessing over ever little imperfection and every calorie I put in my mouth.
 I experienced how powerful whole foods and good nutrition are and decided to go back to school to pursue a career as a Registered Dietitian when I was 24 – so I could help others achieve the same healthy balance.

-In order to become a Registered Dietitian, you essentially have to have either a Bachelor’s or Master’s Degree in nutrition.
+Starting in 2024, all dietitians will be required to have a Master’s degree.
+Currently though, you essentially need to have either a Bachelor’s or Master’s Degree in nutrition.
 There is a way to do it without but by the time you take all the classes and jump through all the hoops, it’s easiest and wisest to get the degree.

 There are a couple of different ways to becoming a RD but if you are going to pursue a degree, either a Bachelors or Masters, I’d personally recommend the coordinated programs.
 These programs are designed and accredited so that you meet all of the criteria to take the national R.D. exam upon graduation, coursework and internships combined.
 Contrastingly, RD students in didactic programs must finish their coursework and then complete their internships, which involves entering a lottery and “match” into an internship spot, just like medical students matching into residency.
 Students may not get their first, second or third choice….
 The last I heard there are more dietetic students than internship spots which means that some students in uncoordinated programs may not get an internship the first time around.
 I’ve found this makes coordinated programs more desirable and ultimately, more competitive.

-How did you complete all of the prerequisites for your grad program?
+How did you complete all of the prerequisites for your graduate program?

 What resources did you find useful when deciding which programs to apply to?